PipInSpace/pipinspace.github.io/text-src/About.md

 Combining science and computers, Me and a friend currently work on my main project [IonSolver](https://github.com/PipInSpace/IonSolver), a magnetohydrodynamic simulation software.
 Working with complex physics and highly efficient parallel computing has been a new and very fun challenge.

 I like solving problems and working on my own solutions.
-I often create custom tools like my static site generator [pagebuild](https://github.com/PipInSpace/pagebuild) or an easily configurable [reminder](https://github.com/PipInSpace/pagebuild) program.
+I often create custom tools like my static site generator [pagebuild](https://github.com/PipInSpace/pagebuild) or my easily configurable [reminder](https://github.com/PipInSpace/pagebuild) app.

 Sometimes I tinker with hardware, but I usually stay on the software side.
 Learning new skills like GPU programming or basic webdev is always fun.